ghedo/pktizr/README.rst

 ports on target hosts.
 In this case the port range is `1-65353` which means all ports on the targets will be scanned.

+By default pktizr will process the target IP addresses and ports in order, but it can also process them in random order in order to avoid overwhelming target networks/hosts.
+This is enabled by using the `-R` option.

 Note that by default pktizr sends packet at a rate of 100 packets per second, in order to avoid flooding the local network or the target hosts.
 You can specify a different value using the `-r` command-line option: